swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 DOM.
 We want our code to be resilient to browser differences so we'll use Google Closure to abstract this stuff away as we might with jQuery.

-So we want to require `goog.dom` and give it a less annoying alias:
+So we want to require `goog.dom` and give it a less annoying alias, change the `ns` form in `src/async_tut1/core` to the following:

 ```
 (ns async-tut1.core
   (:require [goog.dom :as dom]))
 ```

-We want to confirm that this will work so let's change `src/async_tut1/core.cljs` so that the `console.log` looks this
+We want to confirm that this will work so let's change the `console.log` expression so it looks this instead:
-instead:

 ```
 (. js/console (log (dom/getElement "query")))